openmc-dev/openmc/docs/source/devguide/contributing.rst

 TC Process
 ----------

-The TC uses a "consensus seeking" process for issues that are escalated to the TC.
+Any issues brought to the TC will be addressed among the committee with a consensus-seeking process.
 The group tries to find a resolution that has no objections among TC members.
 If a consensus cannot be reached, the Project Lead has the ultimate authority to make a final decision.
 It is expected that the majority of decisions made by the TC are via a consensus seeking process and that the Project Lead intercedes only as a last resort.

 Resolution may involve returning the issue to committers with suggestions on how to move forward towards a consensus.